 To secure compensation in a brain injury lawsuit, you will need to prove four key facts using clear and sufficient evidence.

-Navigating the litigation process can be difficult after a recent injury, especially a TBI.
+Navigating the litigation process can be difficult after a recent injury, especially a severe TBI.
 You will need to gather clear and sufficient evidence to prove your right to damages, such as medical records, paystubs, surveillance footage, and witness testimony.
-You may need to enter negotiations with insurance representatives and defense attorneys, and if your case goes to trial, you will need to present a compelling claim for your right to damages.
+You may need to enter negotiations with insurance company representatives and defense attorneys, and if your case goes to trial, you will need to present a compelling claim for your right to damages.

 This experience can be daunting.
 In these situations, you need a Chicago brain injury attorney who can represent your best interests, allowing you to focus on recovery.
 At Duncan Law Group, our Chicago brain injury lawyers can handle all aspects of your case, from deposing witnesses to securing experts who can provide testimony on your behalf.
 Your attorney can also estimate your case value, gather evidence, and negotiate with attorneys and insurance companies.